alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

   </figcaption>
 </figure>

-To round out this piece, I wanted to talk about a few of the things I've learnt from mountaintop moments.
+I've learnt lots of things from mountaintop moments, and I've definitely changed my behaviour as a result of them.
-I've spotted some patterns that probably aren't unique to me.
+It's hard to point to a single, major change -- it's more a series of small course corrections, gradually finding ways to improve my life.

----
+I wanted to share one example of these changes, to ground this discussion.

-**Mountaintop moments help me spot habits I should try to kick.**
+Mountaintop moments help me spot habits I should try to kick.
 Whenever I go on a trip, I'm more intentional about how I spend my time -- I'm trying to make good use of the limited time I have in a new place.
 This means I end up dropping a lot of my routines, and not all of them need to come back when I'm home.